Shadow Forged Steel

 Interrogate.
 The word echoed through Lessa’s skull.
 Movies flashed through her head of prisoners held and tortured in interrogation rooms.

 “Why would they want to,” The word did not come easily to her lips, “Interrogate him?”

 He seemed to become uncomfortable, his fingers ran through his hair pushing the dark locks up messily.
 “Because of the foretelling.”
 He spoke tightly to the open air.

 When his gaze returned to her he seemed to be weighing her.
 “Yes.”
 He answered slowly.

 She stared at him.
 What kind of joke was this?
 No, what kind of fever-driven coma dream was this?

 He went on.
-"After Norlathar took Kathardra a witch prophesied that someday a hero would emerge from the southern woods on the back of a dragon.
+"After Norlathar took Kathardra a witch prophesied that some day a hero would emerge from the south on the back of a dragon.
 Wielding a black blade she would destroy Norlathar’s line, ending his reign.
-That this hero would restore the bloodline to the throne and crown the rightful king.”
+This hero would restore the bloodline to the throne and crown the rightful king.”

 Lessa nearly laughed out loud but swallowed her laughter when she saw exactly how serious he was.
 One of her eyebrows rose.
 “Riiiight.
 So.
 You think I’m this hero who is going to kill some king?”